 Fuel up at Bowery to Williamsburg and begin your art marathon in the city's key gallery precinct, in and around Flinders Lane.
-See contemporary indigenous art at Gallery Gabrielle Pizzi and purchase locally made works from gallery and retail space, Craft.
+See contemporary Australian art at Flinders Lane Gallery and purchase locally made works from gallery and retail space, Craft.

 Stroll down to Federation Square to take in the views and superb collections of Australian art at the Ian Potter Centre: NGV Australia.
 Don't miss the NGV Shop adjacent.
 Next door, if pixels are your favourite medium, immerse yourself in film, television and digital at Screen Worlds, downstairs at the Australian Centre for the Moving Image (ACMI).

 See an ever-changing display of stencils, paste-ups, installations and murals on famous Hosier Lane.
 Admire artwork on the exterior walls of Movida Next Door, and step inside for some of Frank Comorra's legendary tapas.

 After lunch, take a street art walking tour to see more of the city's urban art, or explore laneways on your own and keep an eye out for arty hidden gems.